min2ha/ukwa-site/content/target/37917/index.en.md

   "subject": "EU Referendum"
 }

-# House of Commons Library: Exiting the EU: impact in key UK policy areas

 This paper looks at the current situation in a range of policy areas and considers how it might change if the UK left the EU: would UK citizens benefit?
 This would depend on how the Government filled any policy gaps left by withdrawal.